 UK ENGLISH COUNTRY DANCE FOR FUN

 The series which was held on Sunday afternoon in the Spanish Ballroom at Glen Echo Park has ended.
-English Country Dance For Fun will resume in North Cheshire, UK some time in 2021.
+English Country Dance For Fun will resume in North Cheshire, UK some time in 2022.
 Watch this space or sign up for my newsletter (see to the right on a desktop or below on a mobile) to get an announcement.

 "I just wanted to say thank-you for holding the classes on Sunday.
 I am a rather clumsy person, and I have tried dancing before and was very discouraged afterwards that I would be able to ever dance at all.
 Your welcoming attitude to very awkward beginners like myself helped me to see that while I will never be Ginger Rogers, I could still get out on the dance floor and have some fun.
 Thanks for that.
 It means more than you might imagine."